 There is also help for those needing immediate support and assistance to address abuse they may be experiencing.
 Please contact the National Domestic Violence Hotline at 1-800-799-SAFE (7233) or via online secure chat at www.thehotline.org/help.
 Survivors who identify as Native American, American Indian/Alaskan Native, or indigenous may want to contact StrongHearts Native Helpline for culturally specific support at 1-844-7NATIVE (1-844-762-8483) Monday-Friday from 9:00am-5:30pm CT and visit www.strongheartshelpline.org for more information.

-You may download a complete member listing with full organization descriptions as well a condensed member contact list.
+Download a complete member listing with full organization descriptions.

 National Indigenous Women’s Resource Center